 Little grooming is required for Bloodhounds.
 Brush their hair from time to time to remove loose and dead hairs.
 Give attention to the ears by checking for dirt to prevent infection.
 Keep the ears clean.
 Due to the drooping eye-lids of this dog its necessary to administer eye drops containing vitamin A.

-Plenty of patience should be the virtue of a new owner of Bloodhound especially during training.
+Plenty of patience should be the virtue of a new owner of Bloodhound, especially during training.
 Consistency will pay off in the long run.
-They know full well how successfully they can get around you with pathetic look and make use of it to get their own way.
+They know full well how successfully they can get around you with a pathetic look and make use of it to get their own way.

 The Bloodhound is a powerful animal, larger than most hound breeds.
-Its characterized by a thin, loose skin which hangs in deep folds, especially about the head, and imparts that lugubrious expression fro which it is so often caricatured.
-In temperament the Bloodhound should not be quarrelsome with other dogs, as its nature tends to be reserved.
+Its characterized by a thin, loose skin that hangs in deep folds, especially about the head, and imparts that lugubrious expression fro which it is so often caricatured.
+In temperament, the Bloodhound should not be quarrelsome with other dogs, as its nature tends to be reserved.